 The pleasures and satisfaction of flying in Europe are considerable.
-Much of the airspace is very uncluttered, the airfields are mostly pretty, well appointed and amazingly cheap to land at, and the variety of scenery is enormous.
-With my Europa I find it is possible to reach Spain, Italy, Austria Czech Republic or Sweden within a day from the UK, and for me and many of my friends, who have discovered the joys of European touring it has become the main reason for wanting to own our own plane.
+Much of the airspace is very uncluttered, the airfields are mostly attractive, well appointed and amazingly cheap to land at, and the variety of scenery is enormous.
+With my Europa I find it is possible to reach Spain, Italy, Austria, Czech Republic or Sweden within a day from the UK, and for me and many of my friends who have discovered the joys of European touring, it has become the main reason for wanting to own our own plane.
 Flying along the Venice Lagoon sea wall looking down on St Mark’s Square, crossing the Finnish Archipelago and flying through the Alps past Mont Blanc rate as some of my all time favourite memories.

-Although much of the regulation is simple, there are rules and in some cases complexities that it is essential to be aware of before embarking on European flights.
+Although much of the regulation is simple, there are rules and in some cases complexities that you should be aware of before embarking on European flights.
 I will try to cover here what you need to know to travel anywhere in Europe in your plane.
 The information is to the best of my knowledge correct and up to date, but it is offered without guarantee and the Europa Club will not be held responsible for any problems you may encounter.
 I will deal with the following matters:

 - Flight Plans

 - Getting Airfield and Country specific flight information

 - Getting Weather